chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 After you have configured all options, the setup wizard shows a summary of the configuration that you have selected.
 Answer `yes` to finish the setup process.
 Answer `no` to exit setup.

 If you answer `yes`, the setup wizard will start XL Deploy and show the URL where you can access it; for example, `http://localhost:4516`.
 Open this URL in a browser and log in with the username *admin* and the password that you provided during the setup process.
+This will open the XL Deploy default GUI.

+To access to XL Deploy legacy GUI, click the Gear menu and select **Legacy interface**.
+You can also access it by opening this URL `http://localhost:4516/legacy-interface.html` in a browser.

+If you want to use the default HTML-based XL Deploy UI and the legacy Flash-based XL Deploy UI at the same time, you must open them in different browsers.
+The default UI and the legacy UI use different authentication methods so the same user cannot log into the XL Deploy interfaces using tabs or windows in the same browser.

 **Tip:** For information about starting XL Deploy in the future, refer to [Start XL Deploy](/xl-deploy/how-to/start-xl-deploy.html).